 In certain applications, however, a single agent model is not enough to model the full scale of the problem.
 Such is the case, for example, in cooperative robotics, where multiple agents must work together to achieve a common goal.
-For that reason, there has been an increasing interest in the topic of multiagent systems, both from the perspective of Robotics (Asama, 2009; Lima and Custódio, 2005) as well as that of AI (Shoham and Leyton-Brown, 2009).
-Various generalizations of the MDP framework to the problem of multiagent decision-making under uncertainty have also been proposed, for example: Decentralized MDPs (Dec-MDPs) and Decentralized Partially Observable MDPs (Dec-POMDPs) (Bernstein et al., 2002) which assume cooperative agents, but are intractable to solve optimally without communication (NEXP-Complete optimal finite-horizon solutions); Network Distributed POMDPs (ND-POMDPs) (Nair et al., 2005) which are scalable to many agents, but assume transition and observation independence; Interactive POMDPs, which include models of each agent in the state space (Gmytrasiewicz and Doshi, 2005); and the simpler, fully centralized Multiagent MDPs (MMDPs) / POMDPs (MPOMDPs), in which free communication between agents is assumed (Boutilier, 1996; Pynadath and Tambe, 2002), but where the planning problem is of equivalent complexity to that of solving a single-agent problem defined over the whole team (Pynadath and Tambe, 2002).
+For that reason, there has been an increasing interest in the topic of multiagent systems, both from the perspective of Robotics (Asama, 2009; Lima and Custodio, 2005) as well as that of AI (Shoham and Leyton-Brown, 2009).
+Various generalizations of the MDP framework to the problem of multiagent decision-making under uncertainty have also been proposed, for example: Decentralized MDPs (Dec-MDPs) and Decentralized Partially Observable MDPs (Dec-POMDPs) (Bernstein et al., 2002) which assume cooperative agents, but are intractable to solve optimally without communication (NEXP-Complete for optimal finite-horizon solutions)1; Network Distributed POMDPs (ND-POMDPs) (Nair et al., 2005) which are scalable to many agents, but assume transition and observation independence; Interactive POMDPs, which include models of each agent in the state space (Gmytrasiewicz and Doshi, 2005); and the simpler, fully centralized Multiagent MDPs (MMDPs) / POMDPs (MPOMDPs), in which free communication between agents is assumed (Boutilier, 1996; Pynadath and Tambe, 2002), but where the planning problem is of equivalent complexity to that of solving a single-agent problem defined over the whole team (Pynadath and Tambe, 2002).

 Despite the proliferation of the theoretical advances in multiagent MDPs and related models, there have been very few reported applications of these methods to the decisionmaking of teams of robots.
-Notable exceptions do exist, for fully observable settings (Bowling and Veloso, 2003; Matarić, 1997), and also for partially observable domains (Capitán et al., 2013; Emery-Montemerlo et al., 2005).
+Notable exceptions do exist, for fully observable settings Bowling and Veloso (2003); Matarić (1997), and also for partially observable domains Capitán et al. (2013); Emery-Montemerlo et al. (2005).

-&lt;sup>1Also referred to as NEXPTIME: a non-deterministic Turing machine requires an exponential number of operations to solve such problems.
-Recent approximate solution methods for Dec-POMDPs include (Kumar and Zilberstein, 2010; Oliehoek et al., 2008a, 2013; Pajarinen and Peltonen, 2011a).
+1Recent approximate solution methods for Dec-POMDPs include (Kumar and Zilberstein, 2010; Oliehoek et al., 2008a, 2013; Pajarinen and Peltonen, 2011).

 Nevertheless, this apparent lack of applications of established DT methods to multirobot systems is not only endemic of MDP-based approaches; it is a commonplace problem in the field of AI.
 Although research on multi-robot systems has been active for at least the past two decades, it has mostly focused on the problems of multi-robot cooperative perception and navigation (Asama, 2009).
 In contrast, there has been relatively little exploration of the theoretical aspects of decision-making that are characteristic of multi-robot systems, from an AI perspective.
-The problem of multi-robot decision-making has been typically interpreted as a problem of task allocation (Gerkey and Matarić, 2003; Lemaire et al., 2004), or behavior scheduling and coordination (Dias et al., 2006), and addressed through formalisms that incorporate few of the insights of state-of-the-art AI methodologies.
+The problem of multi-robot decision-making has been typically interpreted as a problem of task allocation (Gerkey and Mataric, 2003; Lemaire et al., 2004), or behavior scheduling and coordination (Dias et al., 2006), and addressed through formalisms that incorporate few of the insights of state-of-the-art AI methodologies.